 Katrina Lake.
-Ms. Lake is our founder and served as our Chief Executive Officer from our inception until July 2021, and is an employee of the Company.
+Ms. Lake is our founder and served as our Chief Executive Officer from our inception until July 2021.
 She has been a member of our Board since our inception in 2011, and currently serves as Executive Chairperson.
 Ms. Lake holds a B.A. in Economics from Stanford University and an M.B.A. from Harvard University.
 We believe that Ms. Lake is qualified to serve as a member of our Board based on the perspective and experience she brings as our Founder and former Chief Executive Officer.

-Other Public Company Boards: Ms. Lake previously served as a director of GrubHub, Inc., an online and mobile food delivery service, until June 2021.
+Other Public Company Boards: Ms. Lake serves as a director of Recruit Holdings, a human resources technology company, since June 2023.
+Ms. Lake previously served as a director of GrubHub, Inc., an online and mobile food delivery service, until June 2021.